 Most importantly, you need to learn how to navigate the precarious balance of being both a parent and an inspiring and motivating educator.

 Planting Seeds Tutoring often provides tutoring to supplement home school educations.
 If you are homeschooling and want reinforcement or enrichment in one or more subject areas, our one-on-one tutoring maintains the individual, caring attention of your home school environment.

 Contact Planting Seeds Tutoring Today

-To find out more about whether or not your student would benefit from tutoring, or to learn more about the services offered at Planting Seeds Tutoring, an Austin, South, and Central Texas-based tutoring company, visit our blog, visit our website and follow us on Facebook.
+To find out more about whether or not your student would benefit from support with their homeschool assignments, or to learn more about the services offered at Planting Seeds Tutoring, an Austin, South, and Central Texas-based tutoring company, visit our blog, our website, and follow us on Facebook.